 Think as the Europeans do!
 Budget accommodations have been a staple across cities in Europe for decades.

-Eurocheapo is a site that helps travelers find cheap hotels in Europe, and, recently, New York City and San Francisco!
+Eurocheapo is a site that helps travelers find cheap hotels mainly in Europe, but they also cover New York City and San Francisco!

-Eurocheapo has an office in NYC, and they send their editors unannounced to thoroughly inspect the rooms and pass their recommendations on to the customers.
+Eurocheapo sends their editors unannounced to hotels to thoroughly inspect the rooms and pass their recommendations on to the customers.

 8. Stay in a bed and breakfast